intuit/octoductor/README.md

 1. Setup a certificate for your domain in AWS Certificate Manager
 2. Setup an AWS Route 53 hosted zone
 3. Setup your Slack application / server
-4. Store your secrets in AWS Secret Manager (Github secrets and Slack secrets)
+4. Store your secrets in AWS Secret Manager (GitHub secrets and Slack secrets)

 Inside the octoductor root folder:
 1. run `make clean`